crt25/collimator/docs/scratch/modifications.md

 Otherwise it would be impossible for editors to re-enable blocks.
 Moreover, the numbers do not change when blocks are added to targets.

-In solve mode, the label shown on the buttons is updated whenever a button is added to a target to keep track of the remaining blocks of that type.
+In Solve mode, the label shown on the buttons is updated whenever a button is added to a target to keep track of the remaining blocks of that type.
 Moreover, when the counter reaches zero, the block is completely disabled using `pointer-events: none`.

-Blocks which the editor configures to be disallowed (a count of `0`), are never rendered in solve mode.
+Blocks which the editor configures to be disallowed (a count of `0`), are never rendered in Solve mode.
 However, blocks reaching a remaining count of zero are still shown.

 ### Implementation